Chaminade University logo

 • As of December 2022, Hawaii’s public schools had 737 teacher vacancies — about 6% of the total positions, according to state Department of Education data.
 (Honolulu Star-Advertiser, January 24, 2023)

 • By 2032, Ready Keiki (universal access to preschool plan) will create 465 new classrooms.
-80 new classrooms ready to welcome preschoolers by August 2024, and approximately 50 more new classrooms each following year.
+80 new classrooms are ready to welcome preschoolers by August 2024, and approximately 50 more new classrooms each following year.
 (Ready Keiki)

 Frequently Asked Questions